AI-Matrix

 s2 = s2 - (s1 * 1);

-Multiplying s2 by 1, 1+1, 1+1+1, 1+1+1+1 per row calculates what s2 is per iteration.
+Instead of subtracting all numbers, we can use s1 and s2 to calculate the added amount.
+Multiplying s2 by 1, 1+1, 1+1+1, 1+1+1+1 per row calculates what s2 is per amount without subtracting the following values from the previous values.

 s1 = s1 * 1;